nplhse/cois/CONTRIBUTING.md

 This project expects you to have local webserver and a locally installed MySQL/MariaDB instance, see installation part of the [README](README.md).
 It seamlessly integrates works with the [Symfony binary cli tool](https://github.com/symfony-cli/symfony-cli).

-If you have the need to populate the database with some Fixtures for development you could either directly execute `bin/console doctrine:fixtures:load` or use `composer setup-dev` instead of `composer setup`.
+If you have the need to re-populate the database with some fresh Fixtures you could either directly execute `bin/console doctrine:fixtures:load` or use `make reset-database` instead of `make reset` which resets the whole project.

 When using these fixtures there are always several pre-configured Users by default: